 You might be a bit surprised to see lip fillers on a list of ways to hydrate your skin.
 However, what a lot of people don’t know, is that lip fillers are brilliant at adding moisture to your lips.

-This doesn’t mean you’ll end up with a ‘trout pout’!
-We always ensure that our lip filler treatments produce natural-looking results, simply enhancing your appearance and giving your lips a much needed moisture boost.
+We always ensure that our lip filler treatments produce natural-looking results, simply enhancing your natural lip shape, and giving your lips a much-needed moisture boost.

 How you can help to keep your skin hydrated